Isabel P. Montañez: Research

-Research outside of climate
+Research outside climate

 Although much of her work is regarding geochemistry and paleoclimatology, she also has published articles regarding paleontology and has worked towards the completion of the dinosaur fossil record.
 In 2011, in collaboration with other scientists she wrote about the discovery of a basal dinosaur "from the dawn of the dinosaur era in southwestern Pangea."
 In this work, unlike most of her other articles she describes the dinosaur found and where and when it could have been found.
 The article also talks about the effect of fauna 230 million years ago, as dinosaurs existed as the largest carnivores and smallest herbivores.
 An important point made was the idea that the extinction of nondinosaurian herbivores was not caused by an increase in dinosaur diversity.
 This idea challenged the previously accepted notion that dinosaurs ascended the food pyramid due to opportunism.

 Active role in climate change conversations

 Montanez is the lead author of an article about what the ancient record may mean for future climate change.
 Montanez says "we show that climate change not only impacts plants but that plants' responses to climate can in turn impact climate change itself, making for amplified and in many cases unpredictable outcomes," explaining "most of our estimates for future carbon dioxide levels and climate do not fully take into consideration the various feedbacks involving forests, so current projections likely underestimate the magnitude of carbon dioxide flux to the atmosphere."
-The recent unprecedented rate of increasing atmospheric raises concerns about melting ice sheets, rising sea level, major climate change, and biodiversity loss - all of which were evident more than 300 million years, the only other time in Earth's history when high accompanied ice at the polar regions.
+The recent unprecedented rate of increasing atmospheric raises concerns about melting ice sheets, rising sea level, major climate change, and biodiversity loss – all of which were evident more than 300 million years, the only other time in Earth's history when high accompanied ice at the polar regions.